PAL

 1r–184r

-\1r\ […]ية [...] وهيلاج أو انتهاء قد دلّ لشخص [...]ية من كيفيّة حارّة أو باردة فإنّا نتقدّم فنستعدّ لوقوع [...]ر ننقل مزاجه إلى ضدّ الكيفيّة التي يخاف حدوثها بمقدار ما — \184r\ بحسب النشاط ومزجها العمل بالعم[...]يه امتثالًا لأمر ا[...] بجمعه أدام الله علاءه والحمد لله في الأوّل والآخر وله الحك[...] على كلّ شئ قدير.
+\1r\ || {…}ية {… …} وهيلاج أو انتهاء قد دلّ لشخص {…}ـية من كيفيّة حارّة أو باردة فإنّا نتقدّم فنستعدّ لوقوع {…}ر ننقل مزاجه إلى ضدّ الكيفيّة التي يخاف حدوثها بمقدار ما — \184r\ بحسب النشاط ومزجها العمل بالعم{…}ـيه امتثالًا لأمر ا{…} بجمعه أدام الله علاءه والحمد لله في الأوّل والآخر وله الحكـ{…} على كلّ شيء قدير.

-. — Title: none. — Index: 100 verba, each followed by a commentary, sorted thematically into 8 chapters: Chapter I and beginning of Chapter II lost; Chapter II, 1r–24r; III, 24r–46r; IV, 46r–56r; V, 56v–62r; VI, 62r–150r; VII, 150r–173r; VIII, 173r–184r. — Undated authorial and scribal colophons.
+. — Title: none. — Index: 100 verba, each followed by a commentary, sorted thematically into eight chapters (maqālas) as in Ibn al-Kammād’s version of the Thamara: chapter I and beginning of chapter II lost; chapter II, 1r–24r; III, 24r–46r; IV, 46r–56r; V, 56v–62r; VI, 62r–150r; VII, 150r–173r; VIII, 173r–184r. — Commentator’s colophon; short scribal colophon.
 Marginal corrections by the scribe.
-Glosses by several hands in Arabic, Judaeo-Arabic, Latin and perhaps Hebrew and Ladino; sketchy horoscopes (105r) and maniculae (13v, 21v, 35v, 48r, 48v, 136r, 137r, 138v, 143r) in the margins.
-For each verbum, both its number within a chapter and its number in the original, non-sorted version are given.
+Verba provided both with their numbering according to the 100-verba version and with a new numbering starting from 1 for every new chapter.
+Glosses by several hands in Arabic, Hebrew and Latin script; sketchy horoscopes (105r) and maniculae (13v, 21v, 35v, 48r, 48v, 136r, 137r, 138v, 143r) in the margins.